awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/060_scaling/test_ca.md

 {{%expand "Show me the answer" %}}
 The configuration that we applied to procure our node groups states that the minimum number of instances in the auto scaling group is 0 for both node groups.
 Starting from `1.14` version Cluster Autoscaler supports scaling down to 0.

-By setting the number of replicas to 0, Cluster Autoscaler will detect that the current instances are idle and can be removed to the minSize of the Auto Scaling Group.
+By setting the number of replicas to 0, Cluster Autoscaler will detect that the current instances are idle and can be removed to the `min_size` of the Auto Scaling Group.
 This may take up to 3 minutes.
 Cluster autoscaler will log lines such as the one below flagging that the instance is unneeded.

 ```
 I1120 00:22:37.204988       1 static_autoscaler.go:382] ip-192-168-54-241.eu-west-1.compute.internal is unneeded since 2021-03-20 00:21:16.651612719 +0000 UTC m=+4789.747568996 duration 1m20.552551794s